 A survey of the major groups of vertebrates with emphasis on evolution, adaptation, morphology, ecology, and behavior.
 Vertebrates of the varied habitats of the Pacific Northwest are studied in the lab and in the field.
 Laboratories may involve dissection of vertebrate animals.

 This course examines the origin, speciation, diversity, ecology, behavior, and conservation of birds.
-The laboratory component will include field trips as well as draw from the Slater Museum's extensive bird collection for studies of avian taxonomy, identification, anatomy and physiology.
+The laboratory component will include field trips as well as draw from the Puget Sound Museum of Natural History's extensive bird collection for studies of avian taxonomy, identification, anatomy and physiology.

 This course provides a laboratory/field research experience for juniors under the direction of a faculty mentor.
 Students may initiate a project or join a research project in the mentor's lab.
 Student and mentor fill out a departmental contract.
 A written research paper, a reflective summary of the research experience, and an oral or poster presentation must be submitted for a final grade.
 Students are strongly encouraged to take BIOL 201 before choosing a research project.